 Welcome from Andrew Young

 I have always believed that a good economy is necessary to improve the quality of life for people.
-When I was Mayor, I saw what the public and private sector could do when they teamed up, and the Atlanta of today is the result of that partnership.
+When I was Mayor of Atlanta, I saw what the public and private sector could do when they teamed up, and the Atlanta of today is the result of that partnership.
 And that same principle, that good economics and good governance must march along together to promote economic development, is just as true in the poor countries of the world.
-That is one thing that ties us all together in the Andrew Young School of Policy Studies: a belief that economics, public administration and social policy just should not be separated.
+That is one thing that ties us together in the Andrew Young School of Policy Studies: a belief that economics, public administration and social policy should not be separated.

 – Andrew J. Young